Summer Faculty Fellowships

 This project should be described in enough detail to adequately justify the requested fellowship.
 Care should be taken in filling out the application.
 The Grants and Research Development Committee is particularly concerned with the methodology of the research.
 The faculty member is advised to be thorough in preparing the application adding supplementary materials where considered relevant.
 Be specific and try to write with an educated lay reader in mind.
 Avoid language which tends to reflect a specialized discipline.

-An application for a Summer Faculty Fellowship should be sent to the department chairperson (where appropriate) and then to the division head for recommendation.
-From there it is sent to the Academic Affairs Office (original and three copies) where it is evaluated by the Grants and Research Development Committee.
+An application for a Summer Faculty Fellowship should be sent to the department chairperson (where appropriate) and then to the unit head for recommendation.
+From there it is sent to the Academic Affairs Office (original) where it is evaluated by the Grants and Research Development Committee.
 The Committee reserves the right to review, evaluate, and revise all grant requests originating on the IU Northwest campus.
 The grant application is then forwarded to the Academic Affairs Office with the Committee's recommendation.

 Additional Grant Program Information